pmanole-volvocars/pmanole-volvocars/README.md

 I focus on cloud-scale web applications running on Kubernetes, and I have worked primarily with .NET, SQL, TypeScript and React.

 I'm tech agnostic and love programming languages, especially functional ones.
-I believe learning FP has fundamentally changed the way I write code, even object-oriented code, and it has helped better understand the relationship between behavior and state.
+I believe learning FP has fundamentally changed the way I write code, even object-oriented code, and it has helped me better understand the relationship between behavior and state.

 My current favorite technologies are: